Herut: Gahal alliance

 Herut helped bring down the government again in 1961 when they and the General Zionists tabled a motion of no confidence over the government's investigation into the earlier Lavon Affair; in the resulting 1961 election, the party maintained its 17 seats.
 Toward the end of the Fifth Knesset in 1965, and in preparation for the upcoming election, Herut joined with the Liberal Party (itself a recent merger of the General Zionists and the Progressive Party) to form Gahal (a Hebrew acronym for the Herut-Liberal Bloc (Hebrew: גוש חרות-ליברלים, Gush Herut-Liberalim)), although each party remained independent within the alliance.
 The merger helped moderate Herut's political isolation and created a right-wing opposition bloc with a broader base and more realistic chance to lead the government.
 The full alliance did not survive, however, because seven members of the Liberal Party, mostly former Progressives, soon defected from the Liberals and formed the Independent Liberals; they disagreed with the merger, identifying Herut and Begin as too right-wing.
 Mapai also experienced defections at the time, and the Knesset session closed with Gahal holding 27 seats, second only to Mapai's remaining 34.

 Over time, the public perception of both Herut and its leader had changed, despite the ostracism imposed by Prime Minister Ben-Gurion.
 Begin had remained the main opposition figure, against the dominant politicians of the left, particularly in debates regarding such heated issues as the Lavon investigation and Israel's relationships to Germany.
 This prominence evaded much of the ostracism's impact, and Ben-Gurion's hostility became ever more savage.
 He eventually started to liken Begin to Hitler – an attitude that backfired, making Begin to stand out as a victim.
 The political climate took a favourable turn for Revisionism and Herut in mid-1963, when Levi Eshkol replaced Ben-Gurion as Prime and Defense Minister.
-A government resolution in March 1964 calling for the reinternment of Zeev Jabotinsky's remains in Israel attests to this.
+A government resolution in March 1964 calling for the reinterment of Zeev Jabotinsky's remains in Israel attests to this.
 Fallen Irgun and Lehi militants also began to be commemorated more equally, with their reputations being rehabilitated.